What Are Zero Knowledge Protocols And Why They're Important

 Some parts of the internet require some form of verification to function safely and effectively, so how can you prove you have the funds to purchase a house, or are old enough to take out a loan, or any of the other very fun things about being an adult.
 Well, the answer is in something called Zero Knowledge Protocol or Zero Knowledge Proof (ZKP).

-What is Zero Knowledge Protocol (ZKP)?
+What is a Zero Knowledge Protocol (ZKP)?

 Take the banking example, it means that you would be able to transfer money without anyone (like a bank) knowing exactly how much money you have, only whether you have enough to complete the purchase or not.
 No exact figure is given, but the first party (often called “The Prover”) is able to verify the status of their finances to the second party (“often called “The Verifier”).